sajadmirz4ei/OPA/README.md

     minikube service opaauth-api-svc
     ```

-This command will open the Swagger UI in your default web browser.
+This command will open the Swagger UI in your default web browser (For example: 127.0.0.1:45321/swagger/index.html).
 Use the returned URL to interact with and test the API endpoints.